 “Seek first to understand before being understood.”
 Stephen Covey.
 It’s not about us it’s about the customer/ Prospect & ask good questions sincerely.

 Back then I had to borrow and buy books, these days we are spoilt for choice.
 We have so many resources- Google, YouTube, Audio Books, we can download materials on to a reader, Tablet or phone.
-We can subscribe to Webinars, Blogs and share recommendations for material among our colleagues, peers, friends, as well as our customers and Prospects!
+We can subscribe to Webinars, Blogs and share recommendations for material among our colleagues, peers and friends.

 Some titles haven’t hit the mark for me though.
 Unless a book grabs me and I can relate it will be discarded quickly.
 The essence of it is that it has to help me get results and serve my customers.

 In 2013 I discovered an outstanding book packed with straight talking business advice and real world thoughts and ideas.
 The innocently titled “Get Off Your Arse!” by Brad Burton, founder of 4Networking. www.4networking.biz Here are some of the quotes that inspired me:

 “Ask yourself, would your approach work on you?”

 And “Never see £ signs above people’s heads!”